 The Motorcycle Legal Foundation is an educational resource that is privately owned and operated to provide legal resources to motorcyclists involved in hit-and-run motorcycle accidents.
 The site includes contact information for nationwide attorneys specializing in motorcycle and hit-and-run motorcycle accidents.
 The site also provides resources for motorcycle safety, insurance, gear, products, motorcycle reviews, and blogs on several motorcycle topics.
 To learn more about the Motorcycle Legal Foundation and how they can provide you with support after your accident, visit their website here.

-US Claims is a website dedicated to helping victims of personal injury accidents, including hit-and-run motorcycle accidents, get the funding they need to pursue their lawsuits.
-They can provide information on how to find an attorney to help with your case, as well as provide funding for your attorney and the lawsuit as a whole.
-While they are not exactly a true legal resource, they can help you locate an attorney for your case and help you get the funding you need for your attorney and your lawsuit in order to pursue it if that is what you choose.
+US Claims is a website dedicated to helping victims of personal injury accidents, including hit-and-run motorcycle accidents, obtain the funding and financial resources they need to pursue their lawsuits.
+US Claims can provide you with information on how to find an attorney to help with your case, as well as provide funding for your attorney and corresponding legal costs.
 To learn more about US Claims and how they can help you after your hit-and-run motorcycle accident, visit their website here.